Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 5 - API Requests and Webhooks/Lv 5.4 - Langflow - Flow API Endpoint.md

+Goal:
+Invoke flow to run and get back the AI response in a callback.

+---

 You can change langflow into an api call.
 So whatever flow gets designed in langflow, it can be called at an api endpoint.
 You can also pass in a text prompt into that api endpoint.

 Go to the API section (next to Playground):